mutualmobile/clover-reporting/README.md

 __Handling charts/graphs__

-Views that use nvd3 to show a chart extend from `BaseChartView` (also a descendent of `BaseDataView`). `BaseChartView` exposes and calls certain methods which subclasses can override to create and update their charts as appropriate.
+Views that use nvd3 to show a chart extend from `BaseChartView` (also a descendant of `BaseDataView`). `BaseChartView` exposes and calls certain methods which subclasses can override to create and update their charts as appropriate.

  - `createChart`- Called once when the view is created and should return an nvd3 chart object, which will be assigned to the `chart` property on the view
  - `updateChart`- Called whenever the data changes, or on window resize.
 Should apply the necessary data and any relevant style changes to the view's chart (accessed via `this.chart`).